The following post is from Lisa of The Pennington Point: Add Pizzaz to Your Porch with a Painted Rug

 My favorite way to do that without breaking the bank is with paint.
 I recently re-painted my front porch floor.
 After painting it gray, it looked nice and clean but kind of dull and lifeless.
 So I decided to paint a rug on the floor.
 Yep, right onto the floor.
-In less than 3 hours I had transformed my porch and it cost me nearly nothing.
+In less than 3 hours, I had transformed my porch, which cost me nearly nothing.
 And best of all, I got the size and colors I wanted without searching for months for the perfect rug.

 Tape off an area for the rug.

 I started by using painter’s tape to mark the area I wanted the rug to fill.
-Using paint leftover from trim on the house I rolled it right on the floor with a roller.
-You can use any kind of paint for the rug as long as the first layer (in my case the gray) is porch/floor paint.
+Using paint leftover from the trim on the house, I rolled it right on the floor with a roller.
+You can use any kind of paint for the rug as long as the first layer (in my case, the gray) is porch/floor paint.

 Create a pattern.

-To do a chevron pattern like I did, use chalk (which I snuck from my kids’ craft supplies) to make a grid then connect the lines at an angle.
+To make a chevron pattern as I did, use chalk (which I snuck from my kids’ craft supplies) to make a grid, then connect the lines at an angle.
 It’s easy math, which is what I need.

 Paint the edges of the lines.

-Of course, the ideal, easy way to mark the zig zag lines is to tape them off with painter’s tape.
+Of course, the ideal, easy way to mark the zig-zag lines is to tape them off with painter’s tape.
 But we can’t do things the easy way at our house.
 Oh no. We discovered that the first tape was pulling up the paint underneath.
 So I just drew the lines with chalk and went over them carefully with black paint using an angled brush.
-Again, I used leftover house paint, but I have also done this with craft paint and it works great!
+Again, I used leftover house paint, but I have also done this with craft paint, which works great!